Psulocom/frontend-react-ts-test-task/README.md

 ![2021-03-17_23-33-26](https://user-images.githubusercontent.com/6540703/112205501-84823c80-8c1d-11eb-8283-9e363f845014.png)

 ### The Task

+You should implement favorite photos feature.
+Add a heart icon to every and each photo, and make it indicate whether a photo is liked by the user or not.
+Generally speaking, this should work just like on any social media websites, e.g. facebook.
+Once the heart icon is clicked, you should immediately reflect it in the UI (even before you receive a response from the server).
+If server responds with the error, you should rollback the changes to reflect the correct state of the app.
+Due to an optimistic update user may like the photo, then immediately close the browser before browser receives a response from the server.
+If it happens, we should warn the users and present them with an opportunity to stay on the webpage.

 To complete this feature you should:

-- Rollback on server error
+- Rollback on server error – sometimes the API request will return an error.
-- Protect from quitting until all requests are processed
+- Protect from quitting the browser until all requests are processed.

 You can navigate to the `Likes API Tester` section to play around with API a little.